 The White Lama is a multi-media work performed by two musicians and one actor, about the quest for the sacred, framed by the adventurous life and death of Theos Bernard.
-Both biography and invocation, the piece is envisioned as a concert with visuals, soundscape, text and a live score by Composer Phillip Glass.
+Both biography and invocation, the piece is a concert with visuals, soundscape, text and a live score by Composer Phillip Glass and Tenzin Choeygal.

 The White Lama -The Life and Death of Theos Bernard